 The organization of this paper is as follows.
+In order to present our ideas in the simplest way the first half of the paper is a detailed case study of the $d=2$ i.e. $AdS_3$ case.
+The second half is devoted to generalizations for $AdS_{d+1}$.
 In Section 2. we recall basic information on $AdS_3$ and its extremal surfaces (geodesics).
 In Section 3.1 we introduce segmented strings in $AdS_3$ and consider an illustrative example.
 In 3.2 we show how lightlike geodesics emanating from the vertices of the world sheet of the string segment give rise to a causally ordered set of boundary points.
-Subsection 3.3. is devoted to a very detailed investigation on the how string segments can be reconstructed in a unique manner from causally ordered sets of boundary points.
+Subsection 3.3. is devoted to a very detailed investigation on the issue of how string segments can be reconstructed in a unique manner from causally ordered sets of boundary points.
 The conclusion is that a string world sheet segment is emerging as a holographic image from an ordered set of boundary data provided by the geometry of future and past tips of causal diamonds.
 The boundary points are causally ordered in the sense that they are representing consecutive events in boosted inertial frames or in noninertial ones proceeding with constant acceleration, i.e. exhibiting hyperbolic motion in ${\mathbb R}^{1,1}$.
 The acceleration of such frames is related to the normal vector of the world sheet of the corresponding string segment.